mvysny/mvysny.github.io/_posts/2022-10-17-my-favorite-vaadin-architecture.md

 Much simpler to reason about, much faster to start, much easier to debug and maintain.

 For stateful services you can use JVM singletons.
-For session-scoped services you can make the getter look up the service from Vaadin session.
+For session-scoped services you can make the getter look up the service instance from Vaadin session; see [Stateful Service documentation](https://github.com/mvysny/vaadin-boot#services) for more details.

 Use [Karibu-Testing](https://github.com/mvysny/karibu-testing/) to test your app server-side.
 Either: